Chandrasekhar711/Disaster-Management/README.md

-# DM-EAS : DISASTER MANAGEMENT AND EMERGENCY ALERT SYSTEM
+# DP-CRS : DISASTER PREDICTION AND COMMUNITY RESPONSE SYSTEM

 A MERN-based disaster reporting and emergency coordination platform with real-time updates, geospatial incident tracking, and role-based workflows for citizens, authority officers, and administrators.

-## Project Analysis Snapshot (April 5, 2026)
+## Project Analysis Snapshot

 This README was rebuilt after a full codebase pass across:
 - Backend routes, controllers, services, models, middleware, and startup flow